Etymology of Votadini

 in MDU gaden, 'to hear'; MNG gaden, 'to fit, unite'; OHG bigaton, 'to fit, come together'; OFR

-who has the power to gather [men] - as the most likely etymology.
+or, who has the power to gather [men] - as the most likely etymology.

 (WIKI) Modern discovery: Although Bede specifically notes that English was Cædmon's "own" language, the poet's name is of